fahimrahmanbooom/fahimrahmanbooom/README.md

 ## 👋🏻 Hi there, I'm [Fahim Rahman](http://fahimrahman.xyz)

 I am a software engineer.
-Most of the time I work on 📱 iOS, 💧 Vapor, 🍃 NodeJS and 📟 Arduino.
+Mostly I work on 📱 iOS, 💧 Vapor, 🍃 ExpressJS and 📟 Arduino.
 I enjoy books, articles, blogs, podcasts, and movies.
 My hobbies are cooking and listening to the radio.
 I do A2A on Quora about various topics.
 I have a big interest in automobile technologies and astrophysics.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=fahimrahmanbooom&label=Profile%20views&color=0e75b6&style=flat" alt="fahimrahmanbooom" /> </p>